rasberry/ImageFunctions/Readme.md

 = some function job are not finishing
-= consider breaking up MainWindowViewModel .. it's getting a bit big = maybe use https://docs.avaloniaui.net/docs/concepts/reactiveui/data-persistence instead of custom options persistance
+= consider breaking up MainWindowViewModel .. it's getting a bit big = maybe use https://docs.avaloniaui.net/docs/concepts/reactiveui/data-persistence instead of custom options persistance = add button to copy full command to clipboard
+= review public classes / interfaces to see if they should be internal = add docs to all public classes / methods, etc..

 X maybe capture log messages - probably need to create a log provider = maybe this ? https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line